thuydang14/Udacity_Learn/CapstoneProject/README.md

    likes int,
    dislikes int,
    comment_count int

+## Data Dictionary
+### Dim_category table

+Column	Description
+category_id	ID of category, Primary key title	Name of category

+### Dim_video table

+Column	Description
+video_id	ID of video on youtube title	Title of video channel_title	Title of channel which post this video allow null tags	Tag of video comments_disabled	This video can comment (Yes/No) ratings_disabled	This video can rating (Yes/No) video_error_or_removed	This video removed (Yes/No)

+### Fact_youtube_trend table

+Column	Description
+id	ID for fact table, this is increment field and is primary key video_id	ID of video on youtube, this field reference to field video_id on dim_video table trending_date	The date that video on top trending category_id	ID of category, this field reference to field category_id on dim_category table publish_time	The time that video being published views	Total views of video likes	Total likes of video dislikes	Total dislikes of video comment_count	Total comment of video

 ## Build ETL Pipeline

 1. Run *Cluster_implement.ipynb* to create Redshift cluster, S3 bucket, and IAM role for access to S3
 2. Run *create_table.py* to create table on Redshift cluster
 3. Run *etl.py* to execute ETL process